EricSmekens/node-serial-obd/README.md

 * Only tested with rfcomm, and not with actual serial port yet.
 * Only tested on ELM327 devices.
 * Not all OBD-II Commands are implemented yet.

+## Use bluetooth-obd if you use a bluetooth OBD-II Connector!

 # Pre-requests
 * If it's a Bluetooth ELM327, then it should already be paired and connected with rfcomm connect!